dev-mission/full-stack-starter/README.md

 ## Heroku Deployment Setup

-1. Create a free Heroku account at: https://signup.heroku.com/
+1. Sign up for a Heroku account at: https://signup.heroku.com/

+   You will need to add a credit card to your account and enable a billing subscription for Eco dynos.

 2. Click on the Deploy button below: